mspnp/performance-optimization/BusyDatabase/docs/BusyDatabase.md

 - It is viewed as a strategy to combat issues with network bandwidth as described by the [Extraneous Fetching][ExtraneousFetching] anti-pattern.

-- An application uses stored procedures in a database to encapsulate business logic because they are easier to maintain and quicker to deploy than doing rolling updates to code in web applications.
-The process of updating a stored procedure is also less disruptive to end-users of an application (no reinstallation required).
+- An application uses stored procedures in a database to encapsulate business logic because they are considered to be easier to maintain and quicker to deploy than doing rolling updates to code in web applications.
+The process of updating a stored procedure is also less disruptive to end-users of an application (no re-installation of the application is required).

 - There is the perception that a database running on powerful hardware is more efficient at performing calculations or transformations over data than a client application running on less-powerful machinery.